 - On the banks of a river, downstream from a bridge.

 - In The Big O, Roger always met with his street informant Big Ear in a bar.

-- There's an interesting example of this in Death Note.
-Misa is trying to find Light, so she sends a diary page to the task force saying that they should "show off their notebooks in Aoyama" on a certain day.
+- In one interesting example, Misa is trying to find Light, so she sends a diary page to the task force saying that they should "show off their notebooks in Aoyama" on a certain day.
 On that day, Light goes to Aoyama with Matsuda and meets friends whom he hangs out with expecting to perform this trope.
 Misa, however, finds him first and leaves before he can see her.

 - The first episode of Ghost in the Shell: Stand Alone Complex features two park bench meetings between Chief Aramaki and an associate in another government branch who needs his help.

 - Lampshaded in Hot Shots!, where a conspirator mentions that he finds public places to be the best place to have secret meetings.
 While they're at a boxing match.

 - Parodied in the made-for-TV movie Two on a Bench, which is about two people who strike up a conversation on a park bench and are consequently Mistaken for Spies.